mmul-it/kubelab/README.md

 This role can be configured to enable all of these features:

-- **Single or multi master cluster implementation** with HAProxy and Keepalived for High Availability.
+- **Single or multi control plane cluster implementation** with HAProxy and Keepalived for High Availability.

 - **Multi network add-ons** Flannel and Calico.